Certificate of Good Standing New York

 All New York LLCs and corporations must file a biennial statement.
 This report verifies the business’s basic information, including its principal office address.

-The biennial statement is filed online with the Department of State every two years by the end of the month in which the business was formed.
+The biennial statement is filed online with the Department of State every second year by the end of the month in which the business was formed.
 The filing fee is $9.

 Step 2.
 Order Your New York Certificate of Good Standing

 Once your business remains compliant with the state, you can request a New York certificate of status from the Department of State.
-This can be done by mail or by fax.
+This can be done by mail, by fax, or in person.

 Filing Cost: $25